christopheradams/elixir_style_guide/README.md

 > play off each other, you make something, they make something. <br/>
 > —Frank Gehry

 Style matters.
-Elixir has plenty of style but like all languages it can be stifled.
+[Elixir] has plenty of style but like all languages it can be stifled.
 Don't stifle the style.

 **NOTE**: From here on out, you get a PR merged, you get added as a collaborator.
 People who have PRs merged have been added as collaborators.

-# The Elixir Style Guide
+# [The Elixir Style Guide][Elixir Style Guide]

-This is my attempt at starting a community style guide for Elixir.
+This is my attempt at starting a community style guide for the [Elixir programming language][Elixir].
 Please feel free to make pull requests and contribute.
-I really want Elixir to have as vibrant of a community as any language that's been around five times as long.
+We really want Elixir to have as vibrant of a community as any language that's been around five times as long.

-If you're looking for other projects to contribute to please see the [hex package manager site].
+If you're looking for other projects to contribute to please see the [Hex package manager site][Hex].

 ## Table of Contents